-Each year a student receiving an undergraduate degree is recognized by the Chancellor at the commencement ceremony for his or her extraordinary achievement as a student at UW Tacoma.
+Each year a student receiving an undergraduate degree is recognized by the Chancellor at the commencement ceremony for their extraordinary achievement as a student at UW Tacoma.
 The award recognizes an individual who has been a consistent source of inspiration for faculty and fellow students alike, and has overcome significant obstacles in order to complete a degree.

 Nominations are solicited from campus in March.
 Faculty, staff, students, and those affiliated with UW Tacoma are eligible to submit nominations.
 For 2019, nominations are due no later than 5 p.m.
 Wednesday, April 3, 2019.

 - Mimimum length of one page and no longer than two pages, single-spaced

 - Address the fit between the nominee and the spirit of the award; barriers overcome can include academic, physical, personal, financial, or social constraints